cjoakim/azure-cosmos-graph/README.md

 This process will take approximately an 40-minutes, as there is a built in sleep time between inserts.
 853 Vertices should be inserted (269 movies, 584 people), with 3665 Edges.

+For best results, don't query the DB from another process, such as the Azure Portal UI, while the load process is executing.

 ### Query the Database

 The following are example Gremlin queries.
 These can either be executed within the Azure Portal